 get emergency help.
 Keep equipment approved by the U.S. Coast Guard, such as life preservers and life jackets at poolside.

-missing, look for him or her in the pool or spa first.
+missing, check the pool or spa first—even if you don't think they could get in there.
 This is especially important if your child is prone to

 wandering.